cabforum/netsec/docs/NSR.md

 ## 5.1 Risk Assessment

 The CA MUST perform a risk assessment of the service provider of the Third Party-Controlled Environment.
 The risk assessment MUST cover topics applicable to the services being used and MUST cover the CA’s considerations and criteria.
-The CA SHOULD use a report that is independently audited and certified.
+The CA MUST document the evidence relied upon in performing the risk assessment, which MAY include independently audited or certified reports.
 The risk assessment SHOULD cover:

 1. Vulnerability Detection
 2. Patch Management